arsyiadlani/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-Analyze US house energy consumption with time series data using tensorflow and keras
+A time series analysis project using neural network to analyze US house energy consumption with tensorflow and keras